willstepp/writings/hunger/hunger.md

 Where are you going so early in the morning?

-Mika answered, To do the thing my father asked of me.
+To do what my father asked of me.

 But where?